eduarddanziger/list-audio-react-app/README.md

 # Audio Device Repository Client, React / TypeScript

-Visualizes an audio devices repository using React.
-The respective backend is ASP.NET Core Server.
+Visualizes an audio devices repository using Next.js / React.
+The respective data backend is ASP.NET Core Server.

-## Latest Release
+## On Web

-### The backend starts automatically on-demand
+### Backend
-- The backend ASP.NET Core Server primary instance is hosted on Azure.
-The second instance is hosted on GitHub Codespaces.
+- The backend ASP.NET Core Server is hosted on GitHub Codespaces.
+It starts automatically on-demand.

-### Start the client application
-- This repository now uses Next.js (App Router) for the frontend.
-- Locally, the app runs on http://localhost:3000 when using the Next.js dev server.
+### Frontend

+*Notes*:
+- *The backend server's second instance is hosted on Azure and has to be manually started*

 ## Development Environment

-### Start the backend locally
+### 1. Start the backend locally

 - Check out the backend repo [audio-device-repo-server](https://github.com/eduarddanziger/audio-device-repo-server/) and install .NET tools
 - Start the ASP.NET Core Web API Server: